MRDC FAQ

 Who is already using the data?

-Researchers using the data include faculty and students from the Ross School of Business, Economics Department, Ford School of Public Policy, School of Social Work, Sociology Department, Survey Methodology, School of Public Health, Pop Studies, and more.
+University of Michigan researchers using the data include faculty and students from the Ross School of Business, Economics Department, Ford School of Public Policy, School of Social Work, Sociology Department, Survey Methodology, School of Public Health, Population Studies Center, and more.
+Michigan State University researchers also include faculty and students from a number of departments and schools.

 What are the fees?

-Access to the MRDC is provided at no charge to University of Michigan faculty and graduate students.
-Other researchers should inquire to the MRDC for fee information.
+Access to the MRDC is provided at no charge to University of Michigan and Michigan State University faculty and graduate students.
+Other researchers should inquire to the MRDC for fee and subsidy information.

 Do I need to be a U.S. Citizen?

-No. U.S. Citizenship is not required.
-Non-citizens are required to have lived in the U.S. for at least three years, though the years do not have to be continuous.
+No. U.S. Citizenship is not required but all researchers are required to reside within the U.S. In addition, all researchers are required to have lived in the U.S. for at least three of the last five years, though the years do not have to be continuous.

 Should I first apply for a grant or contract or for MRDC access?